Darien2805/IS212_SPM/README.md

 # IS212_SPM
-# Getting Started with Create React App
+# Getting Started with Our Project

 This project was bootstrapped and created with React & NodeJS.
 Our database is a relational database and uses SQL.